leeleelee3264/old-blog/_posts/2020-10-28-sql-view-union-join.md

 1. UNION ALL or UNION?
 If I write UNION query, I wouldn't get duplicated value.
 UNION command will distinct the same values.
 It's pretty awesome function.
 However, it comes with price just like DISTINCT command.
 As you know DISTINCT is not cheap.
 It will make your program become quite slowly.
 If I don't care about duplicated values or you can handle it in server side, then I would go with UNION ALL.
-It doesn't contain distinct prcess.
+It doesn't contain distinct process.
 Less work, faster query result.
 2. where to use WHERE command
 The worst case: use WHERE on the result of UNION. (all the distinct work and meaningless combine) Slightly better case: use WHERE before UNION. (at least query will sort the data which is suitable with condition)